RobGaughan/Understanding-DNS-Active-Directory/README.md

 A-records:
   - Defines the IP address of a host/server
-  - Spefically A-records are used for IPv4 Addresses only
+  - Specifically A-records are used for IPv4 Addresses only

 CNAME-records:
 - CNAME stands for Canonical name records